-Metrics TIER 1 TIER 2 TIER 3 TIER 4 "TIER 5" "NO MORE TIERS" Vaccination Rates (% total State population completing series / fully vaccinated) >45% >50% >60% >70% Case Counts (7 day avg for Oahu) >100 50-100 20-49 <20 N/A N/A Testing Positivity (7 day avg for Oahu) >5% 2.5-5% 1-2.49% <1.0% N/A N/A SECTOR/BUSINESS Outdoor Events II (more attendees than limits for social gatherings, w/CONTROLLED ingress/egress & NO DEFINED capacity limit for venue [fields, courtyards, etc].
-Capacity limits defined here on basis of persons per square feet N/A (a) 30 ppl/1,000 sqft (b) 60 ppl/1,000 sqft if all attendees are tested or show proof of full vaccination (a) 50 ppl / 1,000 sqft (b) 100 ppl / 1,000sqft if all attendees are tested or show proof of full vaccination No Restrictions Outdoor Events III (e.g., Markets, Craft Fairs, etc.) Allowed Allowed Allowed No Restrictions Road Races, Triathlons, etc Permit Required, starting group size subject to gathering size limit Permit Required, starting group size subject to gathering size limit Permit Required, starting group size subject to gathering size limit No Restrictions Notes: In the case of uncontrollable and rapid spread of COVID-19 that threatens healthcare and/or the public health system capacity, the City and State will coordinate and implement mitigation measures not contemplated in this framework.
+Metrics TIER 1 TIER 2 TIER 3 TIER 4 "TIER 5" "NO MORE TIERS" Vaccination Rates (% total State population completing series / fully vaccinated) >45% >50% In effect July 8, 2021 (as a proxy for >60%) >70% Case Counts (7 day avg for Oahu) >100 50-100 20-49 <20 N/A N/A Testing Positivity (7 day avg for Oahu) >5% 2.5-5% 1-2.49% <1.0% N/A N/A SECTOR/BUSINESS Outdoor Events I (more attendees than limits for social gatherings, at structured venues with CONTROLLED ingress/egress & DEFINED capacity limit) N/A Mitigation plan required, which must be submitted to the City if over 200 attendees. (a) 50% capacity (b) 100% capacity if all attendees are tested or show proof of full vaccination No Restrictions Outdoor Events II (more attendees than limits for social gatherings, w/CONTROLLED ingress/egress & NO DEFINED capacity limit for venue [fields, courtyards, etc].
+Capacity limits defined here on basis of persons per square feet N/A Mitigation plan required, which must be submitted to the City if over 200 attendees. (a) 50 ppl / 1,000 sqft (b) no "people per 1,000 sqft" limitation if all attendees are tested or show proof of full vaccination No Restrictions Outdoor Events III (e.g., Markets, Craft Fairs, etc.) Allowed Allowed Allowed No Restrictions Public Competitions (Road Races, Triathlons, etc.) Permit Required, starting group size subject to gathering size limit Permit Required, starting group size subject to gathering size limit Permit Required, starting group size subject to gathering size limit No Restrictions

+Metrics TIER 1 TIER 2 TIER 3 TIER 4 "TIER 5" "NO MORE TIERS" Vaccination Rates (% total State population completing series / fully vaccinated) >45% >50% In effect July 8, 2021 (as a proxy for >60%) >70% Case Counts (7 day avg for Oahu) >100 50-100 20-49 <20 N/A N/A Testing Positivity (7 day avg for Oahu) >5% 2.5-5% 1-2.49% <1.0% N/A N/A SECTOR/BUSINESS Notes: In the case of uncontrollable and rapid spread of COVID-19 that threatens healthcare and/or the public health system capacity, the City and State will coordinate and implement mitigation measures not contemplated in this framework.
 Mitigation measures could include moving back in Tier levels or targetted mitigation measures for activities contributing to the transmission.
-To advance from Tier 3 to Tier 4, the City must meet either (a) the Vaccination Rate or (b) Case Count metric for Tier 4 for two consecutive weekly assessments.
-To reach Tier 5 & "No More Tiers" the City must meet the Vaccination Rates make irrespective of Case Counts.
+To advance from Tier 3 to Tier sessments.
+To reach Tier 5 & "N the Vaccination Rate or (b) Case To More Tiers" the City must mee of Case Counts. e Count metric for Tier 4 for at least et the Vaccination Rates metric

-^{} Each "Allowed" business/operation shall be subject to sector standards to be approved by the City & County of Honolulu ("City").
+Each "Allowed" business/operation shall be subject to sector standards to be approved by the City & County of Honolulu ("City").
+Baseline mitigation measures/sector standards apply to all sectors across tiers.